ryami333/memily/README.md

 Javascript [https://en.wikipedia.org/wiki/Memoization](memoization) library.
 Wrap your computationally expensive functions with `memily` so that the results of calls are cached.

-Memily comes with Flow types built in.
-No `flow-typed` installation required.

 ### Installing

 Install `memily` to your project by running: